 |5.||Canon 1D X Mark II||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 |8.||Canon G7 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |13.||Canon 1D Mark III||Y||- / -||-||-||-||2.0||-||-||-|

 |17.||Canon 1Ds||Y||- / -||-||-||-||FW||-||-||-|

 It is notable that the M3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark II and the M3 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark II and the M3 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon M3 Manual.
+Further information on the features and operation of the 1Ds Mark II and M3 can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon M3 Manual.